microsoft/FluidFramework/api-report/runtime-definitions.api.md

 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';
 import { IFluidRouter } from '@fluidframework/core-interfaces';
+import { IInboundSignalMessage } from '@fluidframework/container-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
 import { IProvideFluidHandleContext } from '@fluidframework/core-interfaces';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResponse } from '@fluidframework/core-interfaces';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
-import { ISignalMessage } from '@fluidframework/protocol-definitions';
 import { ISnapshotTree } from '@fluidframework/protocol-definitions';
 import { ISummaryTree } from '@fluidframework/protocol-definitions';
 import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';